There are 5 former Blue Jays who have birthdays today. Let’s greet them alphabetically.

 He was part of a huge 9-player trade, bringing him over to the Cubs.
 The Cubs also got lefty relievers Steve Wilson and Mitch Williams and infielder Curt Wilkerson.
 Jamie Moyer, Drew Hall and a young first baseman named Rafael Palmeiro went to Texas.
 Palmeiro would go on to hit 569 homers in his career.

-I remember thinking Kilgus could be a pretty good fifth starter for us.
-Unfortunately, Kilgus had an injury filled season and was banished to Baltimore after the season.
+I remember thinking he could be a pretty good fifth starter.
+Unfortunately, Kilgus had an injury filled season with us and was banished to Baltimore after the season.
 He’d have a season with the Cardinals and then was out of baseball.

 He played 2 seasons for the Jays, putting up a 2.92 ERA in 67 games, and had 11 saves in 1981 and 1982.